AdMoR/admor.github.io/_posts/2019-07-01-Can I boost anything?.markdown

 $$ F(x) = \Sigma_m \gamma_m F_m(x) $$

-Bossting has been made famous with GDBT (implemented in the XGBoost lib).
+Boosting has been made famous with GDBT (implemented in the XGBoost lib).
 However we are going to seen a simpler method : Ada Boost.
 Ada Boost also had some glory in the past with the Viola-Jones detector that used a Haar cascade to detect face in black and white images.

+In this post, our objective will be to feat an arbitrary distribution of random varibale that have 0/1 realisation, we will know the true distribution and sample a set of point $(x, y \in [0, 1])$

 #### The base function : scaled logistic regression